Skip to Content

 Trust Limitations

 There are other limitations with trusts to shield assets.
 One limitation is that you cannot settle your trust for your sole benefit.
 For lawsuit protection, you should have no beneficial interest in the trust.
 You can, however, retain income rights based on some ascertainable standard (health needs, etc.).
-Some states disallow self-settled trusts for asset protection.
+Some states disallow self-settled trusts for Asset Protection.
 The grantor can neither control the trust nor have any beneficial rights.

 Another limitation is that assets fraudulently transferred to the trust can be recovered by present creditors.
 An irrevocable trust can protect only against future creditors.
 You should only transfer assets to an irrevocable trust when you are confident that you have no present creditors.
 But how can you ever be absolutely certain of this?
 It’s more accurate to say that you shouldn’t transfer assets to an irrevocable trust if you have the likelihood of a present creditor.
 A present creditor can recover assets from the trust because the transfer was without consideration.
 In other words, you received nothing in exchange from the trust.